hashicorp/katakoda/terraform-custom-provider-workshop/order-schema.md

 ### Define Coffee schema

-`coffee` is a nested object (an object inside another object, e.g. `items`).
+`coffee` is a nested object — an object inside another object (in this case, `coffee` is nested inside of `items`).

-There are two ways to nest objects using the Terraform Plugin SDK v2.
+The Terraform Plugin SDK v2 currently does not support nested objects; however, you can emulate one using a list of 1 item.

 On line 29, `coffee` is defined as a `schema.TypeList` with 1 item.
-This is one of two ways to nest objects using the Terraform Plugin SDK v2, and is the closest way to emulate a nested object.

 ```
 items": &schema.Schema{